Health in Malta: Transmissible Diseases

 Despite good overall health, incidences of infectious diseases such as HIV and Tuberculosis have risen in Malta.
 The majority of HIV and Tuberculosis cases in Malta are foreign-born.
 Screening undertaken on undocumented immigrants upon entry into Malta showed that Tuberculosis prevalence was 390 per 100,000 people.
 In comparison, the incidence of Tuberculosis in the Maltese born population is 2.1 per 100, 000 people.
 In 2016 Malta recorded the third highest number of new HIV cases in the European Union.
 A similar upward trend has been seen in Tuberculosis cases however this growth has stabilised.

 Throughout Malta's history it has been affected by large global outbreaks of transmissible disease, such as the Cholera outbreak of 1837 and the Spanish Flu epidemic which was present in Malta from 1918 to 1919.
-Malta has also been affected by the COVID-19 outbreak with the first confirmed case of Coronavirus in Malta on March 7, 2020.
+The first confirmed case of COVID-19 in Malta was on March 7, 2020.

 Smoking and Alcohol Consumption

 20.1% of the Maltese population aged 15 years and over are categorised as daily smokers.
 When divided by gender, 23.3% of males aged over 15 are considered daily smokers while 17% of females over the age of 18 are considered daily smokers.
 However, whilst the number of male daily smokers is decreasing, the number of female daily smokers is increasing.
 Europe has the highest proportion of smokers when compared to other regions globally with 28% of European adults considered smokers.

 Passive smoking in children is also an issue of prevalence in Malta with 31% of 5-8-year-old children considered passive smokers.
-This high rate of passive smoking as well smoking uptake in young teens has resulted in an increase in the rates of asthma diagnosis in children in Malta.
+This high rate of passive smoking as well as smoking uptake in young teens has increased in the rates of asthma diagnosis in children in Malta.